ncosd/food-pantry-app/README.md

 #### Hosting port 5000 is not open?
 If you see `hosting: Port 5000 is not open on 127.0.0.1, could not start Hosting Emulator.`

 This is because the airplay receiver is listening on port 5000.
-You can either turn it off in System Preferences | Sharing | uncheck "airport receiver" or configure firebase to use a different port.
+You can either turn it off in `System Settings > General > AirDrop & Handoff > AirPlay Receiver`, or configure firebase to use a different port.

 ### Component development
 When you are developing components, [Storybook](https://storybook.js.org/) helps the process by letting you focus on the component without worrying about all the other dependencies in the site.